daattali/beautiful-jekyll/_posts/2019-10-08-Laruson-ModMarBio.md

 ### About the Author

+[Áki Jarl Láruson](https://akijarl.wordpress.com/) is a Postdoctoral Researcher in the lab of Dr. Katie Lotterhos, in the Department of Marine and Environmental Sciences at Northeastern University.
+Dr. Láruson studies approaches to detect genomic signatures of adaptation, as well as molecular evolution in marine invertebrates.

 ### Bibliography
 Beaugrand, G. & Kirby, R. (2018) How do marine pelagic species respond to climate change?
 Theories and observations.
 Annu.
 Rev. Mar.
 Sci.
 10:169–97.